davidlidebrandt/milestone-project-3/README.md

 datbase are users and movies.
 The user entety stores the username, password, email and an admin check for different users.
 All of the fields are stored in simple key value pairs.
 The movies entety stores data in both simple key value pairs and in a nested structure.
-The simple key value pairs that will be stored are title, director, rating, year and image URL Reviews are stored in an array as a nested object with the key value pairs of author and description.
+The simple key value pairs that are stored are title, director, rating, year and image URL Reviews are stored in an array as a nested object with the key value pairs of author and description.
 Cast is stored as an array of names and the has rated entety stores values of user names that has already rated a particular movie in an array.